Feyerabend/cc/ch08/addition/model/ctl/README.md

 **Knaster–Tarski fixpoint theorem**: on a complete lattice, every monotone function has a least fixpoint (lfp) and a greatest fixpoint (gfp), both reachable by iteration.

 The state powerset (2^S, ⊆) is a complete lattice.
-The semantic operators — Pre∃ (existential predecessor) and Pre∀ (universal predecessor) — are monotone on this lattice.
+The semantic operators--Pre∃ (existential predecessor) and Pre∀ (universal predecessor)--are monotone on this lattice.
 So every temporal operator has a fixpoint characterisation:

 **Least fixpoints** (computed upward from ∅):